KDE/digikam-doc/post_processing/print_creator.rst

 The next page allows to customize the **Printing Layout**, the **List of Items** to assemble, and the **Printing Target** as:

     - Post processing with **Gimp**.
 Application needs to be installed on your system.
     - **PDF** file.
-Linux as a native export to PDF support.
+Linux has a native export to PDF support.
 For Windows and macOS, supplemental driver needs to be installed.
     - **Image** file.

 A layout preview using selected items an the printing template is given on the left bottom side of the dialog.